How to Write an Effective Resume in 2024

 Learn the essential strategies and best practices for creating a resume that stands out to employers and passes through applicant tracking systems.

-Your resume is often the first impression you make on a potential employer.
+Your resume has about 7 seconds to make an impression.
+Make them count.
 In today's competitive job market, it's crucial to create a document that not only showcases your skills and experience but also passes through applicant tracking systems (ATS) and captures the attention of hiring managers.

 1. Start with a Strong Professional Summary